A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Results

-In contrast, our router architecture (Fig.~\ref{fig:abstract}b) defines two ``banks'' of registers, one with $\frac{m}{2}$ registers with quantum links to the left, the other with $\frac{m}{2}$ registers with quantum links to the right.
+In contrast, our router architecture (Fig.~\ref{fig:abstract}b) defines two `banks' of registers, one with $\frac{m}{2}$ registers with optical links to the left, the other with $\frac{m}{2}$ registers with optical links to the right.
 The router connects these two banks using a low-loss $\frac{m}{2}\times\frac{m}{2}$ switchboard, over which entanglement protocols succeed with probability $p_\text{local} \gg p_\text{distant}$.
 In this architecture, each qubit register first establishes entanglement with either the left or the right, as determined by their optical connectivity.
-As in the routerless case, these ``successful'' registers will then swap entanglement to their nuclear spin.
-At this point, any successful registers enter a ``pairing'' stage where registers in opposite banks are paired up and subsequent clock cycles attempt entanglement between electron spins in these pairs.
-This requires an average number of attempts $1/p_\text{local}$, taking a time $t_{\text{idle}}\sim t_\text{local}/p_\text{local}$; here, $t_\text{local}$ is likely dominated by any state initialization required by the entanglement protocol.
+As in the routerless case, each link requires an average of $1/p_\text{distant}$ attempts before succeeding, after which these `successful' registers will then swap entanglement to their nuclear spin.
+At this point, any successful registers enter a `pairing' stage where registers in opposite banks are paired up and subsequent clock cycles attempt entanglement between electron spins in these pairs.
+This requires an average number of attempts $1/p_\text{local}$, taking a time $t_{\text{idle}}\sim t_\text{local}/p_\text{local}$; here, the local clock period $t_\text{local}$ is likely dominated by any state initialization required by the entanglement protocol.
 Any successful but unpaired registers idle, waiting for a successful partner on the opposite side to become available.
 Once entanglement is formed within a pair, two electron-nuclear spin BSM's --- one at each register --- teleport entanglement to be shared across the full left-right link.

+Figure~\ref{fig:timeline} compares the timeline of activity for a router and a standard repeater.
+Even though the router requires an additional `pairing' stage, this stage requires a negligible amount of time compared to the time needed for a distant entanglement attempt $t_\text{distant}$, so the router and the standard repeater can have similar clock cycles.
+Moreover, the router uses the entanglement with its neighboring nodes more quickly than the standard repeater does, so the router reaches its steady-state rate in a smaller number of clock cycles than the standard repeater.